Ujwal-Ramachandran/Techgig-Code-Gladiator---2020/README.md

-These are the ansers for techgig coding challenge 2020, May edition
+These are the answers for techgig coding challenge 2020, May edition